 Other Frosting Choices

 - Preheat oven to 350F.
 Grease two 6-inch wide x 2-inch deep round cake pans and line the bottoms with parchment paper.

-- In a large bowl, sift together the flour and cornstarch.
-Stir in the baking powder and salt.
+- In a large bowl, sift together the flour and cornstarch then stir in the baking powder and salt.

-- On low speed add the flour mixture alternating with the milk, adding the flour in 3 additions and the milk in 2 additions (begin and end with dry ingredients).
-Drain the cherries and stir into the batter.
+- Turn the speed down to low then add the flour mixture alternating with the milk, adding the flour in 3 additions and the milk in 2 additions (begin and end with dry ingredients).

 - Divide the batter between the two cake pans and bake 30-35 minutes or until the tops are brown and a toothpick inserted in the center comes out clean.
 Cool for 15 minutes then invert cakes onto cooling racks.
 Cool completely.

-- Right before assembling, make the whipped cream: In a small bowl, add the water.
+- Right before assembling: In a small bowl, add the water.
 Sprinkle gelatin over top and let sit 5 minutes.
 Once set, microwave for 10 seconds or until gelatin turns to liquid.

-- Place one cake layer on a cake stand or plate.
-Spread cherry jam on top (you may not use it all).
+- If the cakes are not flat, trim the tops.
+Place one cake on a stand or plate.
+Spread jam on top.
 Spread half of the whipped cream on top.
-Top with the remaining cake layer.
-Add the remaining whipped cream on top.
+Top with the remaining cake.
+Add the remaining whipped cream.

 - Store the cake covered in the refrigerator.
 For best results, let the cake sit at room temperature for 30 minutes before serving.